Samyak2/mcleod-pitch-detection/README.md

 I would recommend implementing the paper yourself using the approach I took.
 Julia is a great language for implementing papers - you can write formulas almost one-to-one with only a few changes.
 Pluto.jl makes it even better by providing an interactive environment, LaTeX support (so you can derive equations right next to the function itself) and built-in package management.

-You could also run this notebook yourself and explore specific parts of the paper that you had trouble with.
+You could also run this notebook (`index.jl`) yourself using Pluto.jl and explore specific parts of the paper that you had trouble with.

 In any case, I'll be using this as a reference implementation of MPM.